Elfira Loy

 Nurul Elfira Loy binti Ahmad Sabri (born March 8, 1994) also known by her popular name Elfira Loy is a Malaysian actress.
 She debuted in her first telemovie drama Cinta Itu Buta where she acted as a school girl.
 She is known for her role as Qalesya in the hit drama Qalesya and as Amirah in Disney's Waktu Rehat.
 Elfira's siblings, Ahmad Ezzrin Loy and Nurul Ezlisa Loy are both actors.

 Early life

 Nurul Elfira Loy Binti Ahmad Sabri, was born on 8 March 1994 in Kuala Lumpur, Malaysia.
-She is the second child of Ahmad Sabri Haji Ariffin and Filzah Yusoff.
-She has five siblings: eldest brother Ahmad Ezzraa Loy, younger sister Nurul Ezlisa Loy, younger brother Ahmad Ezzrin Loy and youngest brother Ahmad Evvraa Loy.
-She is of Malays, Chinese and Arabian descent.
+She is the second child of Ahmad Sabri Haji Ariffin and Filzah Yusoff, having an older brother named Ahmad Ezzraa Loy, a younger sister named Nurul Ezlisa Loy, and two younger brothers, Ahmad Ezzrin Loy and Ahmad Evvraa Loy.
+She is of Malay, Chinese and Arabian descent.
 She had completed her tertiary education at KDU University College, in Ent Arts.